TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 Before you begin, please read the :ref:`TypoScript in 45 minutes tutorial <t3ts45:start>`.
 It is enough if you have skimmed it.
 It is not necessary that you understand everything noted there (and certainly not all the details).
-This tutorial should give you an overview of TYPO3.
+This tutorial should give you an overview of TYPO3 CMS.
 However, we will also repeat concepts in the Templating Tutorial where they are needed.

 A basic knowledge of HTML is necessary (detailed knowledge is not).
 Knowledge of CSS is not mandatory.